ARM-software/abi-aa/addenda32/addenda32.rst

 At the second level, the conflicting goals are insignificant in comparison to the primary goal.
-It is difficult to capture optimization intentions precisely, but to a significant degree what matters to a tool chain is the user’s goal (speed, small size, or debug-ability), and whether or not the user is willing to sacrifice all other considerations to achieving that goal.
+It is difficult to capture optimization intentions precisely, but to a significant degree what matters to a toolchain is the user’s goal (speed, small size, or debug-ability), and whether or not the user is willing to sacrifice all other considerations to achieving that goal.